 The Curious Case of Benjamin Button is one for all literary buffs to read.
-It’s so short – why not?
+It’s so short, why not?
 And such a tale is always going to lead to much chin-stroking contemplation.

 This does lead to some special effects wizardry for Mr. Pitt, as the eponymous Mr. Button, to make him tick through the years.
 The film adaptation received mixed reviews.

-The most notable element is the script was fleshed out in various places to fully document Button’s life story – the short story kind of brushes over much of it – which helps to ramp up the drama and pathos.
+The most notable element is the script was fleshed out in various places to fully document Button’s life story.
+The short story kind of brushes over much of it, which helps to ramp up the drama and pathos.